Turks wary of greater military action against Syria

 "We are carrying out other countries' business in the Middle East, it's not our war, and we should not be fighting the war of others," said 38-year-old waiter Mustafa Denizer.

 "Turkey would drown in Syria if we try to go in there ourselves.
-We should avoid starting a war without international support."
+We should avoid starting a war without international support," Denizer said.

-Turkish artillery hit targets near Syria's Tel Abyad border town for a second day on Thursday in response to a mortar fired from Syria that killed a mother, her three children and a female relative on Wednesday.
+Turkish artillery hit targets near Syria's Tel Abyad border town for a second day on Thursday in response to a mortar fired from Syria that killed a mother, her three children and a female relative in the town of low-rise buildings on Wednesday.

 "The Turkish people support such limited action, which has a positive impact psychologically, but they would not support a large-scale operation or war, because there is no legitimacy in Turkish eyes," said Nihat Ali Ozcan, security analyst at the TEPAV think tank in Ankara.